zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/go.md

 }
 ```

-#### JSON
+#### JSON key

-To provide the JSON key to the SDK, simply set an environment variable `ZITADEL_KEY_PATH`, using the path to the JSON as the value.
+To provide the JSON key to the SDK, simply set an environment variable `ZITADEL_KEY_PATH`, using the path to the file containing the JSON key as the value.

 ```bash
 export ZITADEL_KEY_PATH=/Users/test/servicekey.json